"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 Jason Calacanis is an Enneagram Type 3

-Enneagram Type 3s are driven by a core need to feel valuable and worthwhile.
+Enneagram Type 3s are driven by a need to feel valuable and worthwhile.
 Unlike other types motivated by security, connection, or truth, Threes are defined by their need to succeed.
 More importantly, they need to be seen succeeding.

 Jason Calacanis's Upbringing